 Where can I go?

 For the Northern hemisphere season (Dec-Mar), the cheapest options are Korea and Japan (many ski resorts just 1.5h-3h from Tokyo).
 Korea is marginally cheaper, but Japan has much better volume and consistency of snow, plus an abundance of English-speaking instructors (mainly Aussies).
-If you have the time/money, Europe and USA/Canada are also good options, but really, how can one ski without the benefit of an onsen (hot spring) after?
+If you have the time/money, Europe and USA/Canada are also good options especially you like huge resorts and blue skies (and very little snow).
+[Personally, my Asian taste buds prefer to stay in Asia.
+And anyway, how can one ski without the benefit of an onsen (hot spring) after?]

 For the Southern hemisphere season (Jul-Sep), head for Australia or NZ.
 For longer trips, NZ may work out cheaper as ski accommodation in Australia can be very expensive.
 The snow can be awful (measured in itty-bitty centimetres), but self-driving is definitely easier when it’s not puking snow every day and you can finally do that great NZ road trip.